 Growing concern over privacy

 Unwanted messages today are often perceived as spam.
 Consumers do not prefer sharing their location information and there is a growing concern of spam.
 Though few publishers and websites today are providing pop-up notifications for asking users location or accepting cookies.
-A lot of users are still not comfortable with the idea of being tracked to date.
+A lot of users are still not comfortable with the idea of being tracked to date, despite of regulations like GDPR being in effect, big advertizers like Google have found creative ways to share such information.

 The Way forward for Location-based Services